icinganalysis/icinganalysis.github.io/content/Implementation of cylinder impingement correlations in Python.md

 The drag for a sphere and the drop range parameter values from Table I are implemented in the file langmuir_blodgett_table_i.py in the github repository [^3].
 The values for cylinder water catch efficiency Em Table II are implemented in the file langmuir_blodgett_table_ii.py.
 A 2D interpolation of Table II values was used.
 Other correlations were considered, as detailed in the file, but the interpolation was selected as the most accurate over the entire range of parameters (K, Phi) considered.
+The range of values in Table II are rather broad, and should fit every combination of drop size and cylinder diameter of interest in aviation.

 In the file langmuir_cylinder.py, several functions are implemented to calculate dimensionless values such as K and Phi from dimensional values, such as airspeed, drop size, and cylinder diameter.
 The Langmuir-Blodgett drop size distributions are implemented.